mawaeg/OpenESPTemp/README.md

    2. Release the Reset button while keep pressing the Boot button.
    3. The upload should now start and you can release the Boot button.
 ---

+### Configure the OpenESPTemp
+- After flashing you have to press the reset button once to start the firmware
+- When the OpenESPTemp is not configured yet, it will create a WiFi network which can be used to configure the OpenESPTemp:

+1. Connect to `OpenESPTemp Configurator`
+2. Open `http://192.168.4.1` in your browser
+   - You should now see a simple form for configuration
+3. Configure the sensor:
+   - SSID: SSID of the network the sensor should connect to
+   - Password: Password of the network
+   - Post URL: The URL where the post request should be sent to
+   - Authorization: The Bearer token used for authentication (Do no include Bearer, only the token itself)
+4. After clicking submit, the configuration will be saved and the OpenESPTemp will be restarted
+5. Now the sensor should work as expected.

 ## PCB Design